-Since 1977 the Seychelles have received some €25 million in development aid from the European Community under successive European Development Funds, covering various sectors, from the environment and rural development to health.
-From mid 1990s, a specific focus was put on the environment sector, with support provided for a solid waste disposal facility on Mahé.
-Several private–public sector initiatives were also initiated, and reconstruction support was provided in the wake of the 2004 tsunami.
+EU-Seychelles' relations are good and go beyond development issues.
+Seychelles have received some €40 million in development aid from the European Community under successive European Development Funds, covering various sectors, from the environment and rural development to health.
+From mid 1990s, a specific focus was put on the environment sector with support provided for a solid waste disposal facility on Mahé.
+Several private–public sector initiatives were also initiated, and reconstruction support was provided in the wake of the 2004 Tsunami.

-The EU also has a Fisheries Partnership Agreement with the Seychelles to help promote sustainable use, good governance and sectoral support to the fishing industry.
-The current Protocol implementing the Agreement is in force until January 2014 with funding amounting to €16.8 million.
+EU is Seychelles' main trading partner.
+The actual EU-Seychelles Fisheries Partnership Agreement contributes to Seychelles' efforts to promote sustainable use, good governance and sectoral support to the fishing industry.
+The current Protocol implementing the Agreement is in force until January 2020 with funding amounting to €30.7 million.